 Insurance AI Governance

-AI Governance for New Zealand Insurance
+Artificial Intelligence Governance for New Zealand Insurance

-New Zealand has no insurance-specific AI regulation.
+Aotearoa New Zealand has no insurance-specific artificial intelligence regulation.
 That does not mean no one is paying attention.
-The FMA expects fair conduct.
+The FMA expects fair conduct from every organisation using AI.
 The Privacy Act 2020 covers automated decisions about individuals.
-The Fair Trading Act applies to every AI-generated quote and recommendation.
-And global regulation is heading in one direction.
-The insurers who build governance now will not be scrambling later.
+The Fair Trading Act 1986 applies to every AI-generated quote and recommendation.
+The RBNZ holds insurers to solvency standards under the Insurance (Prudential Supervision) Act 2010.

 Financial Services Expertise